gcpearse/gcpearse/README.md

 ### 🙎🏽‍♂️ About me:

-Northcoders graduate seeking my first full-time role as a software developer.
+Junior software developer seeking my first full-time role in the sector.

 My portfolio site can be accessed [here](https://glen-pearse.netlify.app/).